dongsikchoi/Blood-Glucose-Prediction-LSTM/README.md

 ![BG_Graph](https://user-images.githubusercontent.com/52738769/106373417-a3521880-63bc-11eb-9b5e-424a5504fb78.PNG)

-- You can also see beautiful graphs like this
+- Now we can see beautiful graphs like above

 ## Materials and methods